Guardians score 4 in 9th to rally past Twins 11-10

 Correa didn’t seem to care.

-His first-inning home run landed in the second deck in left field, and his third-inning round-tripper was to straightaway center for a 3-1 lead.
+His first-inning home run landed in the second deck in left field, and his third-inning shot was to straightaway center for a 3-1 lead.

 TRAINER’S ROOM